keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Soccer Robot Tutorial/Soccer_Robot_Tutorial.md

 Install

-Note the installation direction of the part marked by the red circle
+Note the installation direction of the part marked by the circle

 ![Img](./media/img-20250217094008.png)